param997/CIS7Project/README.md

 # CIS7Project
 The Vigenère cipher encryption is a method of encrypting text that involves using a series of interwoven Caesar ciphers.
+The encryption process involves using a keyword or phrase as the key, which is repeated to match the length of the plaintext.
+Each letter of the plaintext is then shifted by the corresponding letter in the key using the Caesar cipher technique.
+The resulting ciphertext is formed by combining the shifted letters.